webix-hub/docs/data/desktop/barcode.md

 ~~~

-Now you can initialize the component.
-To create a new Barcode object, you need to use the next constructor:
+Now you can initialize the widget.To create a new Barcode object, you need to use the following constructor:

 {{snippet
 Barcode constructor